 Testing malaria vaccinesTesting of a potential vaccine must first be done extensively on laboratory animals.
 At a later stage, the vaccines will be tested on healthy volunteers.
 After a malaria vaccine is found to be safe in healthy volunteers, it will be tested whether the vaccine is effective in preventing malaria.
 Sometimes, this research is conducted among a group of volunteers in countries where malaria is very common, like in Africa.
 However, these types of studies are often difficult to set up and conduct in Africa.
 In order to advance the development of malaria vaccines, these types of studies can also be performed in countries where malaria does not occur naturally.
 This involves healthy volunteers receiving the new vaccine and being exposed to malaria under strictly controlled conditions in order to see whether the vaccine can effectively prevent malaria.

 The Center for Clinical Malaria Studies (CCMS) of Radboud university medical center in Nijmegen is one of the few places in the world where the malaria vaccine can be tested on healthy volunteers.
 In the meantime, the CCMS has accumulated over fifteen years of experience in this area.

 In the years to come, multiple studies with promising malaria vaccines will be performed at the CCMS.

-At this moment we are conducting a malaria vaccine research study
+At this moment we are not conducting any clincial malaria studies with healthy study participants.

 TB31F study - research with a medicinal product (2019 -2021)